 If you are not sure what to choose, one good piece of advice is to go for a tested and proven brand in that industry.
 Atwood, Girard, and Suburban are known to be the leaders in the area of water heaters.
 These are also retrofitted, so you won’t have issues with compatibility.
 Here are some of the leading brands in the market today.

 One of the best products from this brand is the Takagi Indoor Tankless Water Heater.
 You can trust this brand as it has been in the industry since 1952 and has a global office in Canada.
 It has regional offices in Tennessee, New Jersey, and California as well.

 Established in 1947, Suburban one is 5 years older than Takagi.
 It started in Dayton, Tennessee, and is now a leading brand in manufacturing and supplying RV and water heating, and cooking appliances.
 One of its famous products is the Suburban Electric Ignition RV Water Heater.

 This company is known for distributing the gasFlex flexible gas piping system.
 Its Excel tankless gas water heater lines are definitely worth checking out.
 This brand was established in 2004 and is based in Miami, Florida.

 The Girard Group

-The Girard Group which released the first RV tankless water heater last 2009 which holds the title of being one of the best-selling products in the industry.
+The Girard Group released the first RV tankless water heater last 2009 and holds the title of being one of the best-selling products in the industry.
 Its 2GWHAM Tankless water heater is worth buying.